arkdev9/arkdev9/README.md

 ### Hello there 👋

-I'm a fullstack developer out of Hyderabad, currently interning at [@futuristiclabs](https://github.com/futuristiclabs)
+I'm a full stack developer out of Hyderabad, currently interning at [@futuristiclabs](https://github.com/futuristiclabs)

 <!--
 **rogueDev9/rogueDev9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.